 Try to get local celebrities to book sessions with you.
 It will help you get more recognition, and more business.

-41. Connect with professionals who can promote you
+41. Connect with professionals who can promote your photography business

 Networking goes a long way.
 Make friends with hairstylists, makeup artists, florists, videographers and other professionals from your area that will definitely help you.

 42. Collaborate with other photographers on various projects